chandrahans/flowgpt-team-fi/README.md

 - Python 3.7 and above
 - An API Key for Telegram
-- An API Key for OpenAI (for accessing ChatGPT)
+- An API Key for OpenAI with access to GPT-4
-- An API Key for OpenAI-4

 ## Installation